Leonard Mociulschi: Ginta massacre

 Zoltán Boros (now a filmmaker and composer), the son of the local Reformed priest and a survivor of the massacre, was then 5 years old.
 On that day his father was in a labor camp.
 He recalled that a local Romanian doctor, Augustin Pop, hid him and his then-seven-year-old sister in a dark room, and they were asked by their mother not to make any noise.
-Later on his mother told him that the doctor dressed her as a maid so that it would not raise any suspicion when the Romanian officers arrived.
+Later on, his mother told him that the doctor dressed her as a maid so that it would not raise any suspicion when the Romanian officers arrived.
 One of the officers asked, "Well, we know the priest is in the camp, but where's his wife?"
 The doctor answered that she had already left with the retreating Hungarians.
-During the Ginta massacre a villager named Lájos Togyinka showed what "Until death do as apart" means because Togyinka was Romanian and the Romanian soldiers did not want to execute him, however his wife was Hungarian and Togyinka instead of fleeing chose death by the side of his wife.
-The officer in charge with the execution, Bridea, also ordered the 13 and 17 year old sons of Togyinka to be also executed.
+During the Ginta massacre, a villager named Lájos Togyinka showed what "Until death do us part" means because Togyinka was Romanian and the Romanian soldiers did not want to execute him, however his wife was Hungarian and Togyinka instead of fleeing chose death by the side of his wife.
+The officer in charge of the execution, Bridea, also ordered the 13 and 17-year-old-sons of Togyinka to be executed.
 The grave of the murdered Togyinka family reads:

 "Kioltott ártatlan vérök annak a tanúja, hogy ártatlanul haltak.
 Aludjatok drága szereteink békén az Úrjézusban.
 A boldog viszontlátásra" (translated to English: "Their spilled innocent blood is the proof that they died innocent.
 Sleep our beloved ones in God Allmighty.
 A blissful good bye.")